Teen Bullying, What Is It?

 What if my teen won’t admit they’re being bullied?

 Sometimes, it can be hard for a teenager to admit they’re being bullied because, in a sense, they’re admitting to being powerless, nerdy, lame, weak, or however else they see the “role” they’re playing.
 Adolescents can also be extremely worried about telling on other kids, which can often make things worse, if they get caught.
 Beyond this, it’s common that a teenager believes the false, negative messages that they’re receiving, either verbally or non verbally, from the bully, and so they don’t quite realize that how they’re being treated is wrong, and/or how serious it is.
 In such cases, you may have to continue looking into how you can best support your child.
-And if you come to the decision that this means seeking treatment, despite their best efforts to discourage you from this, then you should make this decision, and we’ll do anything we can to help.
+If you come to the decision that this means seeking teen bullying treatment, despite their best efforts to discourage you from this, then you should make this decision, and we’ll do anything we can to help.